-The best part of this program is that it is handled completely at the local level.
+The program is handled completely at the local level.
 Once a grant has been awarded, the municipality schedules and completes the improvements based upon the time frame and conditions agreed upon in the contract.
-The project is management exactly like any other road project the municipality performs.
+The project management is exactly like any other road project the municipality performs.
 After the job is completed, the municipality is reimbursed for project expenses associated with the grant.
-That's IT!!!

 The goal of the program is to control the amount of sediment leaving the roadway and entering streams.
 Since it is a cooperative approach, we try to balance grant funding across the county by maximizing the amount of in-kind donation from the municipality, typically by means of equipment and labor.
 Any materials necessary for achieving the goal of controlling sediment pollution such as a surface/subsurface drainage improvements, driving surface and ditch stabilization, vegetation management, or equipment related costs (that which the municipality cannot perform) are eligible expenses for reimbursement.